holonomy/holonomy/README.md

 #### production

-- produce with respect to the ecology
+- respect the ecology
-- share open source designs
+- collaborate on open source designs
+- produce using open source documentation

 #### consumption